 Reporting a Criminal Charge to the Arizona Physical Therapy Board

-Behavioral health professionals who currently hold a valid license with the Arizona Physical Therapy Board or pending applicants must notify the board of nursing of any criminal charge that may affect patient safety within 10 business days.
-Learn what crimes an individual must report and the potential discipline that can come with it.
+Behavioral health professionals who currently hold a valid license with the Arizona Physical Therapy Board or pending applicants must notify the board of nursing of any criminal charge that may affect patient safety within ten business days.
+Ask one of our attorney’s what crimes an individual must report and the potential discipline that can come with it.

 Substance Abuse Recovery Program